Stuart Humphryes: Webcast

 In April 2020, Humphryes was thanked in the credits of two Doctor Who lockdown webcasts – firstly a special 13-minute The Sarah Jane Adventures minisode entitled "Farewell, Sarah Jane", billed by its writer, Russell T Davies, as "The final Sarah Jane Adventure", and also in a sequel to "The Girl in the Fireplace", which was entitled "Pompadour", starring Sophia Myles and written by Steven Moffat.

 Television appearances

 In 1996 he appeared as a contestant in two episodes of the UK Gold TV quiz series Goldmaster.
-In 1999, his role as fallback contestant for BBC1's prime-time evening game show Whatever You Want was reported in Doctor Who Magazine issue 276, which ran with a photograph of Humphryes in costume alongside the other contestants.
+In 1999, his role as fallback contestant for BBC1's prime-time evening game show Whatever You Want was reported in Doctor Who Magazine issue 276, which ran with a photograph of Humphryes in costume alongside the other 3 contestants.

+Popular culture

+Humphryes' 2009 YouTube video "The Doctor Who Misinformation Guide" - recommended in Doctor Who Magazine issue 431 and SFX Magazine issue 188, and which has since passed 100,000 views - coined the term "RTD2" in reference to the Doctor Who showrunner Russell T Davies.
+This tag was widely adopted by Doctor Who fandom on Russell's return to the series in 2023, when it was used to differentiate his latter tenure on the show from his original run between 2005-2010.

 Background information

 Humphryes graduated from Suffolk College with a BA(Hons) degree in Design Communications.

 Despite having risen to prominence in the fields of colourisation and photographic enhancement, Humphreys has done so on an amateur basis and states that such work is a hobby.
 After 14 years with the British Red Cross he currently works as a Local Government Officer and has worked for London Borough of Merton since 2007.